Top tips for saving water

 Working from home and/or self isolating?

 Many of us will be spending more time at home due to the current circumstances around the COVID-19 virus.
-It’s vital that we follow the hand washing guidelines and other measures recommended by Public Health England, which can be found here.
+It’s vital that we follow the hand washing guidelines and other measures recommended by the government, which can be found here.
 If you would like to find ways to save water in other areas of your life, here are a few tips for how to go about it.

 - Collect water used from cooking.
 Once it has cooled you can use it to water plants with.
 Or if you’re boiling vegetables, use this water to start a soup.

 - When refreshing a pet’s water bowl, use the old water on house plants rather than pouring it down the drain.